BenjiTrapp/GPSSimulator/README.md

 How do I start the vHIL experiment?
 -----------------------------------
-In the Package "starter" there are three classes:
+In the Package "starter" are three classes:
 * GPSParserStarter - Make sure to start this class first.
-In this class you can see later the generated NMEA sentences
+In this class you can see later the generated NMEA sentences.
 * GPSGeneratorStarter - Start this class as second class.
 This class will shedule the data generation tasks for the NMEA Sentences.
-Currently only RMC and GGA Sentences are supported
+Currently only RMC and GGA Sentences are supported!
 * FIGPSGeneratorStarter - This class is used to convert the virtual Prototype into a fault-injection environment.
-Currently a dynamic switching and triggering between the pertubation modes is not supported but my be added later
+Currently a dynamic switching and triggering between the pertubation modes is not supported but my be added later.

 Is there a graphical presentation of my virtual flight available?